pschaus/book_lepl1402/source/part1.rst

     int[] a = new int[4];  // an array of integers with 4 elements

 Once the array has been created, you can access its elements :code:`a[0]`, :code:`a[1]`, :code:`a[2]`, :code:`a[3]`.
-The elements of an array of integers (type :code:`int[]`) are automatically initialized to 0 when the array is created:
+Like class variables, the elements of an array are automatically initialized when the array is created:

 ..  code-block:: java

-    a[2] = 5;
+    int[] a = new int[4];   // all elements of the array are initialized to 0 a[2] = 5;
-    int b = a[1] + a[2];   // gives 5 because a[1] is automatically initialized to 0
+    int b = a[1] + a[2];
+    System.out.println(b);  // prints "5" because a[1] is 0

 Note that the size of an array is fixed.
 Once you have created it, you cannot change the number of elements in it.
 Unlike Python lists, arrays in Java do not have slice() or append() methods to add or remove elements.
 However, we will see later the more flexible :code:`ArrayList` class.

 Mental model for arrays
 -----------------------

 There is an important difference between array variables and primitive-type variables.
 An array variable does not directly represent the array elements.
-Instead, an array variable can be seen as a "reference" to the content of the array.
+Instead, an array variable can be seen as a *reference* to the content of the array.
 You can imagine it like this:

 +-----------------------+------------------------------------------------------------+
 | Java code             | In memory during execution                                 |